Here’s a question you might be asked a few times during the next few days: What are you thankful for?

 Probably the first things that come to mind are your family members—your kids and your wife, if you’re married.
 If your family is healthy, you’re gainfully employed, and there’s a roof over your heads, those are also great reasons to be thankful.

-And I must add … even if some of those things are not true for you today, I believe you still have many reasons to be thankful.
+Even if some of those things are not true for you today, you surely still have many reasons to be thankful.
 It’s good to have an “attitude of gratitude” even for less noble pleasures in life—opportunities and even material possessions.
 There are blessings all around us when we stop to notice them.

 A few years back, Todd Wilson of familymanweb.com (a father of eight!) provided a fresh perspective on what it means to be thankful as a dad…

 He was lying in bed one night and an odd feeling came over him.
 He had a keen awareness that he was running out of time with his kids.
 His two oldest kids were 15 and 13 at the time, and it struck him that those boys would probably be out of the house in just a few years.
 As he wrote, “I have shoes that are older than that!”

 So Todd started thinking about some of the things he will miss when his children are grown and out of the house.
 You know what Todd thought of?
 Mostly mundane things or even habits that get on his nerves in day-to-day life: like coming downstairs to see his kids flopped on the couch; the way his daughter makes messes working on the latest craft project; or how his two younger boys leave his tools scattered around the garage.